Slovak Extraliga: Names and sponsorship

 The name of the league is leased to sponsors and changes frequently.
 From 1993–94 to 1997–98, it was called Extraliga, then the name changed to West Extraliga until the end of the 2000–01 season.
 In 2001–02, its name was Boss Extraliga.
 From 2002–03 to 2004–05, the name was ST Extraliga and in 2005–06 the name was T-Com Extraliga (same corporate sponsor, rebranded themselves).
 After starting the 2006–07 season without a sponsorship, reverting to straightforward Extraliga, the name changed midway through the season to Slovnaft Extraliga, when a general sponsorship agreement with Slovnaft was signed on 16 January 2007; this name continued through the end of the 2010–11 season.
 From 2011–12 to 2014–15, it carried the two part name Tipsport Extraliga and Slovnaft Play-off, reflecting a specific sponsorship arrangement for the playoffs; this name was slightly adjusted, starting with the 2015–16 season, to Tipsport Liga and Slovnaft Play-off.
-The current name, starting 2020–21, is Tipos Extraliga.
+Starting 2020-21, it was renamed to Tipos Extraliga.
+The current name, starting 2025, is Tipsport Liga.